-There are many reasons why users may want disparate applications, services and components to interoperate, e.g., leveraging legacy systems in new deployments.
-Furthermore, such interactions between these entities may occur both synchronously or asynchronously.
+There are many valeasons why users may want disparate applications, services and components to interroble and early leaves and legacy systems interactions between these entities may occur, both synchronously or asynchronously.
 As with most ESBs, Rosetta was developed to facilitate such deployments, but providing an infrastructure and set of tools that could:

-- Be easily configured to work with a wide variety of transport mechanisms (e.g., email and JMS). - Offer a general purpose object repository.
+- Be easily configured to work with a wide variety of transport mechanisms (e.g., email and JMS). - RM Filesystem RDBMS TCP Http etc - Offer a general purpose object repository. - Enable pluggable data transformation mechanisms.

-- Enable pluggable data transformation mechanisms. - Support logging of interactions.
+General purpose logging of interactions.